dovecot/documentation/source/developer_manual/design/mail_user.rst

    ``plugin {}`` section.

 Typically each new IMAP/POP3/etc. connection creates a single mail user.
-Currently multiple connections for same user don't even try to share the mail user, but this may change in future.
+If the same process handles multiple connections for the same user, they don't share the same mail_user (especially since each mail_user has a unique session ID).

 If a user has shared mailboxes from other users (not public namespaces), a mail user is also created whenever necessary to list/access the user's mailboxes.
 Again there is no attempt to share the created mail user with other connections.